othrif/deeplearn-2022au-speech-language/README.md

 ### 1. Setup environment

-You can run the notebooks in `notebooks/` either in your machine or in a cloud platform with a GPU.
+You can run the notebooks in this repo either in your machine or in a cloud platform with a GPU.
 I recommend [Google Colab](https://colab.research.google.com/) as most work with large NLP models require a GPU to run in a reasonable amount of time and these cloud services come pre-installed with CUDA.

 #### Running on Google Colab